-Number of all clusters (open and closed) that have been recorded by the contact tracing service up to 5pm Monday 4 January 2021.
-Note: the reporting period for cluster data is slightly different to the remainder of the report in order to provide the most up to date cluster information at the time of the bulletin.
+Number of all clusters (open and closed) that have been recorded by the contact tracing service up to 12pm Sunday 18 April 2021.
+Please note that the reporting window for clusters has changed compared to previous bulletins.

-There have been 70 new clusters in the seven days up to 4 January 2021^{4,5}.
+There have been 13 new clusters since Monday 12 April 2021^{4,5}.
 From week to week the number of clusters may change due to ongoing updates to the source information following detailed risk assessments.
 For this reason, we would discourage making direct comparisons between the cumulative number of clusters reported each week, with the number reported in the current week the most accurate at the time of the report.

-In total, up to 4 January 2021, a total of 245 clusters with greater than five people have been identified in the following council areas; Antrim and Newtownabbey (n=19), Ards and North Down (n=5), Armagh City, Banbridge and Craigavon (n=18), Belfast City (n=64), Causeway Coast and Glens (n=11), Derry City and Strabane (n=30), Fermanagh and Omagh (n=18), Lisburn and Castlereagh City (n=12), Mid and East
+In total, up to 18 April 2021, a total of 489 clusters with greater than five people have been identified in the following council areas; Antrim and Newtownabbey (n=44), Ards and North Down (n=17), Armagh City, Banbridge and Craigavon (n=67), Belfast City (n=103), Causeway Coast and Glens (n=19), Derry City and Strabane (n=42), Fermanagh and Omagh (n=28), Lisburn and Castlereagh City (n=33), Mid and East Antrim(n=39), Mid Ulster (n=61) and Newry, Mourne and Down (n=36).
+In addition, there have been 1802 clusters across Northern Ireland with fewer than five people.